 – Donor N.

 “Becoming an egg donor was one of the easiest decisions of my life.
-Being a mother myself, I couldn’t even imagine what the intended parents are going through with trying to conceive.
-When I first found out about egg donation, I was a little bit nervous, but very excited to be able to help others.
-I got my first match within a couple months after submitting my application and Mackenzie was always so helpful with any questions or concerns that I had, so the process was very easy for me.
+Being a mother myself, I couldn’t even imagine what the intended parents were going through with trying to conceive.
+When I first found out about egg donation, I was a little bit nervous but very excited to be able to help others.
+I got my first match within a couple of months after submitting my application and Mackenzie was always so helpful with any questions or concerns that I had, so the process was very easy for me.

 A few weeks after my first cycle, I called Mackenzie to check the results of the potential pregnancies for the multiple couples and ALL 3 couples got pregnant!!!
 How awesome is that?!
 That’s when I realized I wanted to donate again as many times as possible.
 That moment made me feel like I was on cloud 9 and that those people now get to experience the best thing in life, being a parent.
 I’ve donated my eggs 4 times now (soon to be 5) and it’s been the best experience every time.
-I highly recommend becoming a donor, you get to help others dreams come true and the compensation isn’t half bad either.
+I highly recommend becoming a donor, you get to help others' dreams come true and the compensation isn’t half bad either.
 It’s a win-win situation for everyone.